section-engineering-education/engineering-education/articles/sorting-algorithms-in-js/index.md

 - **Internal sorting algorithms**: They are sorting algorithms applied on a small amount of data.
 Only the main memory is used.
 Examples are bubble sort, insertion sort, and quicksort.

-- **External sorting algorithms**: They are sorting algorithms applied to massive amounts of data.
+- **External sorting algorithms**: They are sorting algorithms that can be applied to massive amounts of data.
 As a result, external storage devices such as hard drives, and flash disks are used.
 An example is merge sort.

 ### Efficiency of sorting algorithms

 Some sorting algorithms are more efficient than others.
 The effectiveness of a sorting algorithm is usually defined by the following performance measures:

 - **Time complexity**: It is the amount of time required by the computer to perform the sorting based on an algorithm.

 - **Memory complexity**: It is the amount of computer memory required by the computer to perform the sorting based on an algorithm.